galeone/galeone.github.io/_posts/2019-04-02-dissecting-tf-function-part-2.md

     ag__.rewrite_graph_construction_error(ag_source_map__)
 ```

 The code is machine generated and therefore hard to read.
-However we can notice something interesting: in the Graph code we can still find some reference to the Python code that's executed only on the first-call.
+However, we can notice something interesting: in the Graph code, we can still find some reference to the Python code that's executed only on the first-call.

 (rewritten and formatted for clarity)
 ```python